Putin says Russia will station tactical nukes in Belarus

 “Those weapons are harmful not just for combatants, but also for the people living in those territories and for the environment,” he said.

-Putin added that Russia has vast stockpiles of similar ammunition but so far has refrained from using them.
+Putin added that Russia has vast stockpiles of similar ammunition but has refrained from using it.

 Depleted uranium is a byproduct of the uranium enrichment process needed to create nuclear weapons.
 The rounds can't generate a nuclear reaction but they do emit low levels of radiation.
 The U.N. nuclear watchdog has warned of the possible dangers of exposure.